 Dr. Juan Li

 Dr. Li received her B.S. degree in Computer Science from the Beijing Jiaotong University, Beijing, China, in 1997, her M.S. degree in Computer Science from the Chinese Academy of Sciences, Beijing, China, in 2001, and her Ph.D. degree in Computer Science from the University of British Columbia, Vancouver, Canada, in 2008.
-Currently she is an Associate Professor in the Computer Science Department at the North Dakota State University (NDSU), Fargo, ND, USA.
+Currently she is a full Professor in the Computer Science Department at the North Dakota State University (NDSU), Fargo, ND, USA.
 Dr. Li is the author of one book and more than 70 articles.
 Dr. Li’s major research interest in security lies in trust and privacy management, secure distributed systems, secure social networking, and semantic web technologies.

 Dr. Jun Kong

 Dr. Kong received the B.S. degree from the Huazhong University of Science and Technology, Wuhan, China, in 1998, the M.S. degree from Shanghai Jiao Tong University, Shanghai, China, in 2001, and the Ph.D. degree from the University of Texas at Dallas, Richardson, USA, in 2005, all in computer science.
 He is a full Professor of Computer Science with North Dakota State University, Fargo, USA.
 His research and teaching interests include human–computer interaction, visual languages, and software engineering.
 Especially, he is interested in designing security and usable systems and improving the software security from the perspective of interface design.